rightedges/japanese-maple-book/combined.md

 3.  **The "Dog-Leg"**: Avoid trees where the graft creates a sharp 45-degree kink.
 A high-quality grafter aligns the cambium layers so that the tree grows straight.

 ### The Stem and Leader
-For upright varieties ('Bloodgood', 'Sango Kaku'), look for a clear **central leader**.
+For upright varieties ('Bloodgood', 'Sango Kaku), look for a clear **central leader**.
 Avoid trees that have been "topped" in the nursery.
 If the main trunk has been cut, the tree will produce a chaotic cluster of weak "water sprouts" that will ruin the architectural structure of the mature tree.

 ---